GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/05-wsgi-application.md

 file: ~/exercises/hello-world-v3/wsgi_1.py
 ```

-You will see that all we have done is swap out the prior operator with the `@metrics.wsgi_application` decorator.
+You will see that all we have done is swap out the prior decorator with the new one.

 ```editor:select-matching-text
 text: "@metrics.wsgi_application"